dropbox/dropbox-sdk-java/examples/android/ReadMe.md

 This shows the Dropbox API authorization flow and some API calls to retrieve files.

+## Requirements

+This example is backwards compatible with Android 4.4 (KitKat).
+Ensure your build environment supports at least Android SDK version 19.

 ## Running the example

 Prerequisites: Apache Maven (to build the SDK), [Android Studio](http://developer.android.com/sdk/installing/) (not strictly necessary)